CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/distributor.md

     === "Example"
         ```shell
-        >>> GaugeController.burn('todo')
+        >>> FeeDistributor.burn('todo')
         'todo'
         ```

-## Killing The Fee Distributor
+## **Killing The Fee Distributor**

+!!!danger "Consequences"
     The `FeeDistributor` contract can be killed.
 Doing so transfers the entire 3CRV balance to the `emergency_return` address and blocks the ability to claim or burn.
 The contract cannot be unkilled.

 ### `is_killed`
 !!! description "`FeeDistributor.is_killed() -> bool: view`"